keycloakify/oidc-spa/examples/nuxt-spa/README.md

 -   `/` — public landing page.
 -   `/protected` — guarded page with authenticated API requests.
--   `/admin-only` — guarded page with a role check.
+-   `/admin-only` — guarded page with an application-user capability check.

 For static hosting, run `npm run generate` and deploy `.output/public`.
 Configure the host to serve `index.html` for application routes (Nuxt also generates `200.html` and `404.html` fallbacks).
 Public runtime configuration is baked into static output, so set it before generation.